xplosionmind/tommi.space/content/jam/public/The Slot Philosophy.md

 ## Tools

 - [Timelines](https://timelines.app/ 'Timelines App'), an iOS only app for time tracking.
-It is incredibly similar to my concept of [[Nolan|Timeline]], but it has a pro subscription which is not worth it.
+It is incredibly similar to my concept of [Timeline](Nolan.md), but it has a pro subscription which is not worth it.
 - [Monofocus](https://monofocus.app/ 'Monofocus'), setting WIP short-term tasks and get periodical reminders to focus specifically on one single task only